-What Can You Do if You Notice Your Eyebrow Hair Thinning?
+What You Can Do if Your Eyebrows Are Thinning

 If a tricky thyroid function is affecting your beautiful brows, here are some natural alternatives you can try to help stop your eyebrow hairs from shedding and promote hair growth.

 Try Topical Treatments

 Made with microencapsulated, full-spectrum CBD, the GRO+ Advanced Brow Serum is 100% vegan and suitable for everyday use.
 It smooths onto the hairs and skin easily, penetrating and soothing the entire brow area.
 The phyto-actives in the blend will help you work toward fuller, healthier-looking brows.

 If you prefer a formula without CBD, try the original vegaBROW Volumizing Serum for thicker, fuller brows in as soon as 30 days of consistent use.
 Check out this incredible before and after picture from a customer who used vegaBROW for six weeks.